Madhushree2024/Madhushree2024/README.md

 ---

 ## 🚀 About Me
-I am a recent engineering graduate with hands-on experience in cloud infrastructure, serverless architectures, and DevOps automation.
-I enjoy designing scalable, secure cloud solutions and working with Infrastructure as Code and CI/CD pipelines in real-world environments.
+AI & ML graduate with internship experience in full stack development and cloud-based applications, along with hands-on project work.
+Eager to start a career as a fresher and contribute in a professional environment.
 ---

 ## 🛠️ Skills